-Numerous experts from the aerospace industry gathered in December 2019 for a demonstration event at ViscoTec on the subject of cartridge filling systems.
-During the two-week event, the visitors were impressed by the application possibilities and potential of state-of-the-art dispensing technology in aircraft construction, as well as of the demand-driven use of adhesives and sealants.
+During a two-week demonstration event at ViscoTec on the subject of cartridge filling systems experts from the aerospace industry were impressed by the application possibilities and potential of state-of-the-art dispensing technology in aircraft construction, as well as of the demand-driven use of adhesives and sealants.

 It is not only the increasing demand for new aircraft, but it is also the traditional manufacturing processes within the aerospace industry which require innovative solutions to optimize current production.
 This also applies to the processing of adhesives and sealants.
 Particularly when dispensing and applying sealants and sealant compounds, many production steps are still carried out manually.
 In addition to the manual application of sealants, the mixing process of 2-component polysulfides alone, often involves a great deal of effort.